aoxborrow/Paste/README.md

 **REWRITE TODOs:**

-- refactor Page lib
+- X refactor Page lib
-	- Page Constructor -- change factory to Page::from_path()
+	- X Page Constructor -- change factory to Page::from_path()
 	- X update Page->is_current() and Page->is\_parent
 	- X consolidate nav stuff to next() and prev(), remove unused
 	- X change page->parents to something like parent_paths